chaight455-2/webmapping_final_group_project/README.md

 3. Wireframes:

 The wireframes pictured below help show off some of the core functionality and operators of the campus utility map that our group plans to create.
+Comments on map functionality/design choices are circled with arrows pointing to the design choices.

 Wireframe showing primary functionality such as filter, search, zoom/pan, and retreive, :
 ![alt text](https://github.com/chaight455-2/webmapping_final_group_project/blob/project-proposal/img/PrimaryMap.jpg "Primary Map")